 I almost forgot about this song.
 Maybe it’s because I had gotten rid of it on my mp3 player already after putting certain songs on repeat for too long.
 However, this reminds me of their popularity overall.
 I wish it was like the song’s title that they could ‘conquer the whole world’ with their accomplishments but I guess that was just wishful thinking.
 I think that it is a bonus that this group could harmonize with one another so well–unlike some other bands that do not sound that good together or would block one or two out with only two voices noticeable.
 In 183 Club’s case, you could not tell whose voice when they’re singing together because they could harmonize so well with each other.
 Their live was not that good (minus Jacky and Ehlo that is) at the beginning but it became better as a band as time passed.

 I honestly thought that 183 Club would last longer than this.
 However, after having read several sources of information in regard to Jungiery Star and their management techniques, especially the famous manager–Sun De Rong, I am no longer surprised that 183 Club could fade away so fast.
-Although their fame was somewhat short lived but I guess they still have many fans up until this day.
+Although their fame was somewhat short-lived, I guess they still have many fans up until this day.
 I know they did not disband but having been short 2 members, they seem to have crumbled already.

 Dwelling on the past is not really a good idea but just for old time’s sake, I’m going to discuss a bit about their individual talents.
 This is for fun (and it’s my opinion) so don’t take it to heart.